SuperOfficeDocs/superoffice-docs/docs/identity-management/scim/index.md

 Manual entry by hand is time-consuming, labor-intensive, and error-prone in large organizations.
 You can also save money on licenses by automatically de-allocating them from former employees and updating license type when an employee switches department and work responsibilities.

+## Provision users with SCIM

+Azure AD will access a SCIM endpoint in SuperOffice Cloud Integration, aka the SuperOffice Identity Management Gateway (IMG).
+This is configured as part of an Enterprise Application in Azure AD.

+The Identity Management Gateway is configured with a set of rules describing users in their SuperOffice CRM Online tenant.

+SuperID is used for authenticating both the admin configuring the endpoint and users signing in to the system.

 <!-- Referenced links -->
 [1]: https://tools.ietf.org/html/rfc7643
 [2]: https://tools.ietf.org/html/rfc7644